Relevance Tuning

 Key Features

-Preview search results after applying tuning to ensure they meet your expectations.
+Preview search results after applying tuning to ensure the changes work as expected. - Field Boosting:

-Adjust the ranking of search results by boosting specific fields (e.g., title, metadata, or custom fields).
+Improve ranking by boosting important fields such as title, metadata, or custom fields. - URL Parameters:

-Relevancy tuning can also be applied dynamically using URL parameters in the search query.
+Apply relevancy tuning dynamically by using URL parameters in the search query.

 How to Use Relevancy Tuning:

-Navigate to the Relevancy Tuning section in the SearchBlox Dashboard.
+Go to the Relevancy Tuning section in the SearchBlox Dashboard. - Choose a Template:

-Use the preview feature to see how the tuned results will appear to users.
+Use the preview option to check how the tuned search results will appear. - Save and Apply:

-Save your tuning settings and apply them to the search interface.
+Save the settings and apply the tuning to your search interface.

 Standard Field Boosting

-SearchBlox allows you to perform advanced relevancy tuning by boosting multiple parameters simultaneously using URL parameters in the search query.
-This feature provides flexibility to fine-tune search results based on specific requirements.
+SearchBlox allows you to apply multiple boosts together using URL parameters, giving you more control over how search results are ranked.
+This flexibility helps you fine-tune results based on specific requirements.

-To boost the description field and prioritize documents that are less than 30 days old, use the following URL:
+You can boost the description field and prioritize documents that were updated within the last 30 days using a single search URL.
+Use the following URL:

 https\://localhost:8443/rest/v2/api/search?public=true&query=time&tune.1=50&tune.4=30